MilenTecle/znapped/README.md

 ## 5 planes of UX

 ### Strategy
-The primary objective of this applicatoin is to provide users with an intuitive and interactive social media platform.
+The primary objective of this application is to provide users with an intuitive and interactive social media platform.
 It focuses on enabling users to share content, engage with others through likes and comments, and build connections through follows and direct messaging.
-Accessibility and responsivness are prioritized to ensure a seamless experience for all users.
+Accessibility and responsiveness are prioritized to ensure a seamless experience for all users.

 ### Scope
 The application offers a comprehensive set of features including:
-- Creatin and managing posts with images.
+- Creating and managing posts with images.
 - Engaging with other users through comments and likes.
 - Following other users to see their activities.
 - Notifications to stay updated on activities.
 - A private messaging system for direct communication.

 ### Structure
 The application is structured to offer easy navigation through key features like the home feed, user profiles, notifications and messages.
-Each feature is accessible through a clear and consistent navigations menu, with logical transitions between pages.
+Each feature is accessible through a clear and consistent navigation menu, with logical transitions between pages.

 ### Skeleton
-The user interface is designed with responsivness in mind, ensuring compability across mobile, tablet and desktop devices.
+The user interface is designed with responsiveness in mind, ensuring compatibility across mobile, tablet and desktop devices.
 Essential UI elements such as buttons and forms are logically placed based on user experience.
 Layouts are intuitive and optimized to guide users naturally through tasks.

 ### Surface
 The application is clean and modern.
 Its neutral colors and intuitive typography emphasize readability and functionality.
 Hover effects, transitions and active icons enhance interactivity for the user.